learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 ### Test 4 - Return the Fetch Chain

-An amazing feature of `fetch()` is that if you _return_ it, _other_ functions can tack on _their own_ `then()` and `catch()` calls.
-While we won't explore this amazing idea in this lesson, let's learn good habits and be sure to return the `fetch()` chain from our `submitData` function.
+An amazing feature of `fetch()` is that if you _return_ it, _other_ functions can tack on _their own_ `then()` and `catch()` calls. **For this lab, you will need to return the `fetch()` chain from our `submitData` function to ensure that the tests run correctly.**

 ## Conclusion

-Congratulations!
-You can now use `fetch()` — the browser inside your browser's JavaScript environment — to both:

-- READ data using HTTP GET (and use the response to update the DOM)
-- SEND data using HTTP POST (and use the response to update the DOM)
+In this lab, we learned how to use `fetch` requests to post data to a server.
+This allows us to override the default behavior of an HTML `<form>` element and have greater control over the behavior of our form when it is submitted.
+It also enables to improve our users' experience by rendering content without reloading the page.

+Specifically, we learned:

+- In order to submit a `POST` request, we call `fetch()` and pass it two
+  arguments: the URL we're submitting the request to, and an object containing details about the request.
+- This 'configuration' object needs to contain three properties: the `method` ("POST" in this case), `headers` that provide some information about our request, and the `body` of the request (i.e., the content we want to post).
+- The body must be "stringified" before it can be passed in the request.
+- Just as with a `GET` request, the `POST` request returns a `Response` object that can be accessed and used to update the DOM using chained `then` calls.
+- In addition to the `then`s, you can also chain a `catch()` function that will "handle" unsuccessful requests.

-With this we're ready to stitch together server updates (reads **and** updates) with DOM updating and event handling.
+With this information, you can now use `fetch()` to send both `GET` and `POST` requests!
+This means we have the tools we need to stitch together server updates (reads **and** updates) with DOM updating and event handling.
 We're almost ready to build the "Simple Liker" from scratch!

 [json-server]: https://github.com/typicode/json-server
 [p]: https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters